tibordp/pyncette/docs/advanced_usage.rst

 There is also a tradeoff as the time complexity as a single Pyncette poll grows linearly with the total number of tasks (or their partitions).
 Setting the number of partitions too high can lead to diminished performance due to the polling overhead.

-It is possible to configure Pyncette to only poll certain partitions using the ``poll_partitions`` parameter.
+It is possible to configure Pyncette to only poll certain partitions using the ``enabled_partitions`` parameter.
 This will allow the tasks to be scheduled and unscheduled by any application instance, but only the partitions selected will be polled.
 You may use this if you have a large number of instances for a given task in order to spread the load evenly among them.